tomg195/Bankist-application-Udemy-course-project/README.md

 # Pretend-banking-application-Bankist-Udemy-course-project

-Pretend banking application called 'Bankist', created with help from the Udemy course: https://www.udemy.com/course/the-complete-javascript-course/
+Pretend banking application called 'Bankist', which shows the incoming/outgoing payments of two users' bank accounts.
+Created with help from the Udemy course: https://www.udemy.com/course/the-complete-javascript-course/

 User can login with the following user and PIN information: